noir-lang/noir/.github/pull_request_template.md

-Please read [CONTRIBUTING.md](https://github.com/AztecProtocol/aztec-packages/blob/master/CONTRIBUTING.md) for guidelines and remove this line.
+Please read [contributing guidelines](CONTRIBUTING.md) and remove this line.